WHATEVER HAPPENED TO YELLOW BIKE?

 TEARDOWN NUMBER ONE

 After a couple of short rides, I took it all apart except for splitting the cases.
-The bike had about 9000 miles on it & as it turned out (as I would find out later at a show) it was a very early 1973.
+The Yellow Bike had about 9000 miles on it & as it turned out (as I would find out later at a show) it was a very early 1973.
 In fact, according to an "expert" who approached me at the Clubman All British Weekend in San Jose one year that based on my engine number, it was the 14th 750 twin ever produced!
 So, it had the earlier 1973 displacement of 724cc (75mm bore), which was soon after punched out to 76mm for 744cc.
 They'd also shortened the barrels from 8 fins to 7 in order to clear the tight-fitting frame.
 The resulting shorter conrods made caused greater wear on the front & rear skirts of the pistons & mine had worn themselves quite loose in 9000 miles.
 But the bottom end was tight.

 PARTS & MACHINING BY RABERS